 # asdf uninstall <name> <version> asdf uninstall nodejs 14.17.6 asdf uninstall nodejs latest

-To enable legacy support, just add a .asdfrc
+To enable legacy support, add an .asdfrc

 file to the home directory ($HOME/.asdfrc